-How many follow-ups need to be made at each stage, what needs to be covered as communication in sales calls, when to take meetings, etc. are all set into processes based on best practices observed to bring in results.
+How many follow-ups need to be made at each stage, what needs to be covered as communication in sales calls, when to take meetings, etc., are all set into processes based on best practices observed to bring results.

 When it comes to a dynamic sales strategy, a better process to put in place is the process of good sales habits.
 Good sales habits for your company, for your industry, and in general for sales can be turned into somewhat of a “guide” or “toolkit” that your sales representatives will follow while conducting sales activities and planning their sales approach in different situations.

-Most importantly, such a guide or a toolkit ensures that your sales team is constantly adherent to your brand experience – a very important and often overlooked part of selling.
+Most importantly, such a guide or a toolkit ensures that your sales team is constantly adherent to your brand experience – an essential and often overlooked part of selling.

 How should someone representing your brand speak and present themselves?
-What should the tonality be, what are some approaches that may be off-limits?
-All of this gets covered under the process of “good sales habits” for your team to follow.
+What should the tonality be?
+What are some approaches that may be off-limits?
+All of this gets covered under the “good sales habits” process for your team to follow.

 To make this thought a little more objective for you, allow us to list out some types of selling habits that must be turned into processes: